 A San Francisco native, Sam Fujii is a musician and educator based out of New York City whose fascination for how the voice works has led to a versatile career of performing, teaching, and singing.
 A trained voice actor and classically trained baritone who sings with “beautiful clarity” (New York Classical Review), Sam is currently a member of Harold Rosenbaum’s Canticum Novum Singers.
-He serves as Music Director at Our Lady of Mount Carmel Roman Catholic in Jersey City, NJ, and also maintains a private voice studio.
+He is an adjunct professor at the College of Mount Saint Vincent in Riverdale and serves as Music Director at Our Lady of Mount Carmel Roman Catholic in Jersey City, NJ, while also maintaining a private voice studio.

 With over ten years of teaching experience, he has developed a broad range of creative lessons for both individual and group instruction to guide students in learning about vocal efficiency, anatomy, and voice care.
 Building on a basis of healthy and flexible vocal technique, Sam’s vocal students are able to sing expressively and freely in a range of styles from classical to musical theatre to pop.